Platinum Equity: Logistics and distribution

 In 2002, Platinum combined Health Care Products, a division of Royal Philips Electronics, and Diagnostic Imaging, a subsidiary of PSS World Medical into a single company called SourceOne Healthcare Technologies.
 Both companies were distributors of radiology products like film, chemicals and lead shields.
 Together, they had $1.3 billion in revenue, making SourceOne dominant in the very fragmented $11.5 billion marketplace in which it competed.
 Merry X-Ray acquired SourceOne Healthcare Technologies from Platinum Equity in November 2005.
 In early 2019, Platinum Equity completed the purchase of customs broker and freight forwarder Livingston International for an undisclosed sum, acquiring the firm from Sterling Partners and the Canada Pension Plan Investment Board.
 In November 2020, Platinum announced the sale of PrimeSource, a global distributor of specialty building materials, to Clearlake Capital.
 Details of the sale were not disclosed.

+In February 2025, it acquired Héroux-Devtek Inc. (TSX: HRX), a leading manufacturer of Platinum Equity international aerospace products and the world's third-largest landing gear maker.

 Industrials

 PNA Group, a metals processor, was acquired in May 2006 from TUI AG.
 At the time of acquisition, PNA included three companies.
 While in Platinum Equity’s portfolio PNA gained a seasoned metals CEO, Maurice S. Nelson Jr. and added three locations.
 Platinum Equity sold PNA Group to publicly traded Reliance Steel & Aluminum Co.
 (NYSE: RS) in August 2008 for $300 million.
 The purchase price, together with the $181 million in accumulated profits, represented 27 times Platinum’s original investment of $17.5 million just two years earlier.
+In December 2016, Platinum Equity acquired Emerson's Network Power business for over $4 billion, rebranding it as Vertiv.
 In August 2021, the firm completed the acquisition of SVP Worldwide.

 Prison communication

 In 2017, Platinum Equity acquired prison communication firm Securus Technologies.
 The firm came under pressure from criminal justice activists for its alleged excessive pricing for prison calls, borne primarily by poor and minority prisoners.
-In 2019, Platinum Equity announced plans to reorganize the company as a more diverse technology company, and created Aventiv Technologies as Securus' new corporate parent.
+In 2019, Platinum Equity announced plans to reorganize the company, and created Aventiv Technologies as Securus' new corporate parent.

+In March 2024, lawsuits were filed, by multiple civil rights organizations, against Securus Technologies.
+The suits allege hundreds of jails in Michigan eliminated in-person visitation for family members, instead requiring Securus software be used for all communication.

+Under the contract, "Securus pays the County 50 percent of the $12.99 price tag for every 20-minute video call and 78 percent of the $0.21 per minute cost of every phone call," the lawsuit said.
+The contract has "a guarantee that Securus would pay the County at least $190,000 each year," the St. Clair County lawsuit said.